utkarshcmu/grafana.org/content/blog/2016-10-11-project-update.md

 GrafanaCon on <strong>Wednesday, November 30</strong> and <strong>Thursday, December 1, 2016</strong>.
 This two-day event will feature content
 and speakers from across the Grafana community, led by myself, Torkel Ödegaard, the creator & project lead of Grafana.

 Day 1 will be single track format, several talks & panels of general interest; while day 2 lets you roll up your sleeves in a dual track format for more detailed topics and deeper dives.
-There will also be a Plugin Lounge with projects from across the Grafana ecosystem including <strong>Prometheus, Graphite, InfluxDB, worldPing, Kentik, Voxter</strong> and others.
+There will also be a Plugin Lounge with projects from across the Grafana ecosystem including <strong>Prometheus, Graphite, InfluxDB, worldPing, Intel, Kentik, Voxter</strong> and others.

 Registration includes full access to both days, an after-party, and refreshments.